-- To incorporate effective risk management as part of Brambles' strategic planning process; - To require business operating plans to address the effective management of key risks; - To develop internal audit plans to concentrate efforts on providing assurance on the viability and value of risk mitigation and management processes;

-- To embed a stronger risk management culture; - To improve allocation of capital to reflect business risks; - To seek competitive advantage through increased certainty of achieving agreed organisational and business objectives; and - To continue to fulfil governance requirements for risk management.
+- To incorporate effective risk management as part of Brambles' strategic planning process; - To require business operating plans to address the effective management of key risks; - To develop internal audit plans to concentrate efforts on providing assurance on the viability and value of risk mitigation and management processes; - To embed a stronger risk management culture; - To improve allocation of capital to reflect business risks; - To seek competitive advantage through increased certainty of achieving agreed organisational and business objectives; and - To continue to fulfil governance requirements for risk management.

 Brambles' Headquarters and each of its business units have a risk and control committee (RCC).
-During the Year, a Sustainability Risk Committee was also established (see Section 7.4).
+Subsequent to the Year end, Brambles formed an Information Technology (IT) RCC.
+Brambles has a Sustainability Risk Committee (see Section 7.4).

 The Brambles Headquarters RCC is chaired by the Chief Financial Officer and its members include key functional heads.
-Each RCC conducts an in-depth review on a regular basis of the risk profile of the relevant business unit, or of Headquarters, as the case may be, including their respective material economic, environmental and social sustainability risks (see Section 7.4).
-The Group Presidents review the risk profile and accompanying mitigation plans of their respective business units before they are consolidated into the Group-level risk profile.
-The risk profiles and mitigation plans for Brambles' Headquarters, the sustainability risk profile submitted by the Sustainability Risk Committee (see Section 7.4), the business units and the Group as a whole are evaluated by the ELT, with support from the Group Vice President Risk & Assurance.
+The IT RCC is chaired by the Chief Risk Officer and its members include executives from the IT Department.
+Each RCC conducts an in-depth review on a regular basis of the risk profile of the relevant business unit, Headquarters or IT systems and operations, as the case may be, including their respective material economic, environmental and social sustainability risks (see Section 7.4).
+The Business Unit Presidents review the risk profile and accompanying mitigation plans of their respective business units before they are consolidated into the Group-level risk profile.
+The risk profiles and mitigation plans for Brambles' Headquarters, IT, the sustainability risk profile submitted by the Sustainability Risk Committee (see Section 7.4), the business units and the Group as a whole are evaluated by the ELT, with support from the Group Vice President Risk & Internal Audit.
 The ELT, through the Chief Executive Officer, prepares a risk report to the Board twice yearly, which includes a review of the Group's risk profile, mitigation factors, economic, social and environmental sustainability risks and emerging risks.

-A description of the nature of the Group's material risks and how those risks are managed is set out in Section 4 of the Operating & Financial Review on pages 4 and 5 of the Brambles' 2016 Annual Report.
+A description of the nature of the Group's strategic and operating risks and how those risks are mitigated is set out in the Operating & Financial Review on pages 12 to 13 of Brambles' 2018 Annual Report.